Gamma (eclipse): Gamma for solar eclipses

-Gamma at a solar eclipse is related to the minimal value of the elongation of the moon (its angular distance from the sun) as it would appear to a hypothetical observer at the centre of the earth, and to the distance of the moon from the earth.
-Gamma is the sine of the elongation times the lunar distance divided by the equatorial radius of the earth.
-Since the equatorial radius of the earth is 6378 km and the distance to the moon at new moon varies between about 356,353 and 406,720 km (see lunar distance), gamma for an elongation of 1° is between 0.975 and 1.113.
+Gamma at a solar eclipse is related to the minimal value of the elongation of the Moon (its angular distance from the Sun) as it would appear to a hypothetical observer at the centre of the Earth, and to the distance of the Moon from the Earth.
+Gamma is the sine of the elongation multiplied by the lunar distance and divided by the equatorial radius of the Earth.
+Since the equatorial radius of the Earth is 6378 km and the distance to the Moon at new moon varies between about 356,353 and 406,720 km (see lunar distance), gamma for an elongation of 1° is between 0.975 and 1.113.

 The absolute value of gamma (denoted as |γ) distinguishes between different types of solar eclipses that are seen on Earth.

 If the Earth were a perfect sphere, the maximum value of |γ that a central eclipse could have would be 1.0.
 However, due to the oblateness of the Earth (which causes the length of the Earth's polar radius to be about 20 km shorter than the equatorial radius), the maximum value of |γ that a central eclipse could have is 0.9972.